ropensci/nlrx/cran-comments.md

 nlrx version 0.4.2

 ## CRAN check error fixes
-* An error was thrown because of a dependency on external files in the roxygen example of the nldoc function.
+* Fixed an error that was thrown because of a dependency on external files in the roxygen example of the nldoc function.
-* This error has now been fixed.
+* Fixed an error that was thrown because of a dependency on external files in the example of the download_netlogo function.

 ## Changes in version 0.4.2
 #### functionality